-In contrast, Singh Sr. lives in obscurity in the northwestern state of Punjabi, save for the occasional recognition, such as at an Olympic Museum gathering in London in 2012.
+In contrast, Singh Sr. lives in obscurity in the northwestern state of Punjab, save for the occasional recognition, such as at an Olympic Museum gathering in London in 2012.

 Indian politicians like to think that they govern the worldest largest democracy.
 And the country's constitution embraces secularism, thanks to the efforts of Nehru and antidiscrimination activist and former cabinet minister B.R.
 Ambedkar.
 But after reading A Forgotten Legend, it's easy to conclude that religious communalism and anti-Sikh and anti-Muslim bigotry remain stronger than ever.